6 Best Things You Can Do For Your Liver

 Carrying excess weight on your waist and abdomen, particularly your upper abdomen places an enormous strain on your liver.
 Carrying fat there doesn’t just mean the fat sits on the outside; a lot of fat also gets into and between your abdominal organs, particularly your liver.
 Fat can infiltrate and invade the liver, not unlike cancer cells invade organs and tissues.

 Having excess fat in your liver compromises its functions, as there are less healthy liver cells capable of carrying out their jobs.
 Fat also causes inflammation in the liver; fatty tissue causes damage to liver cells.
 The damage can cause liver enzymes to leak from inside liver cells out into the bloodstream.
 This can cause a liver function test to show elevated levels of liver enzymes.
 If the inflammation is allowed to continue, the liver may eventually develop cirrhosis.
 Luckily a fatty liver is completely reversible.
-See our book titled Can’t Lose Weight?
-Unlock the Secrets that keep you Fat for help with weight loss and reversing a fatty liver.
+See my book titled Fatty Liver: You Can Reverse It for help with weight loss and reversing a fatty liver.

 2. Don’t drink too much alcohol